Lifestyle

 Think Swedish food and you probably don’t think tacos.
 For millions of Swedes, though, Friday night means just that.
 You come home from work, change into some comfy clothes, put on some music and wait for them to heat up.
 It’s a weekly tradition known as fredagsmys or ‘cosy Friday’.

-Fredagsmys has its origins in a marketing campaign for crisps.
+Fredagsmys has its origins, it seems, in a marketing campaign for crisps.
 OLW used the slogan Nu är det freeedagsmyyys… (‘Now it’s cosy Friday time…’) back in the 1990s.
 Without hygge or koselig, like Denmark and Norway, Swedes jumped on an opportunity to put a label to their (just as enthusiastic) candle lighting and jumper wearing.

-Now it’s deeply rooted in the weekly routine and, depending on your situation, takes many forms.
+Now it’s deeply rooted in many a weekly routine and, depending on your situation, takes many forms.
 For families, it’s about cooking together.
 For a couple, it might be one person’s treat to have the dinner cooked for them.
 And it doesn’t necessarily have to be about tacos.
-Finger food, however, is obligatory and takeaways are always banned.
+Finger food, however, is almost obligatory.
 Basically, as long as there isn’t a big pile of dirty pots and pans, you’ve succeeded.

 “It doesn’t necessarily have to be about tacos.
-Finger food, however, is obligatory and takeaways are banned.
-Basically, as long as there isn’t a big pile of dirty pots and pans, you’ve succeded.”
+Finger food, however, is almost obligatory.
+Basically, as long as there isn’t a big pile of dirty pots and pans, you’ve succeeded.”

-While its origins may not be so glamourous, fredagsmys is loved by Swedes just as much as hygge is loved by Danes.
-Fredagsmys is not the same as hygge, an all week thing.
-But, as any Swede will tell you, saving all your cosiness for one night works much better.
+While its origins may not be so glamourous, fredagsmys might be loved by Swedes just as much as hygge is loved by Danes.
+Fredagsmys is not the same as hygge, an any day of the week thing.
+But, as many a Swede will tell you, saving all your cosiness for one night works much better.

 This article is a Fika Online exclusive.